Buying A Second Home With A VA Loan

 Calculating the maximum amount guaranteed by the VA can be complicated because it’s based not only on the amount that has been used previously, but also local conforming loan limits.
 However, it’s also important because it affects any potential down payment you might have.
 When a client has partial entitlement left, the VA guarantees the lower of 25% of the loan amount or 25% of the county loan limits minus the client’s used entitlement.

-For the first equation, let’s take a look at 25% of the local loan limit minus the remaining entitlement:
+For the first equation, let’s take a look at 25% of the local loan limit minus the unrestored entitlement:

 Now let’s take a look at the other option, which is strictly 25% of the loan amount.

-The VA takes the lower number from these two equations, so they’ll guarantee $61,800.
-Because most lenders including Rocket Mortgage require a down payment and guarantee combination that’s at least 25% of the loan amount, Joan will have to bring at least $13,200 to the closing table of the down payment (75,000 - 61,800).
+The VA takes the lower number from these two equations, so they’ll guarantee $81,550.
+Because most lenders, including Rocket Mortgage, require that the combination of any down payment and VA guarantee covers a minimum of 25% of the loan amount, Joan would have to make a down payment of $18,450 (100,000 - 81,550).

 Because of this rule, it’s extremely important that you make sure your entitlement is restored if you sell your previous property.
 However, you should know that the process isn’t automatic.
 You have to apply for restoration after selling your property.